 The simplest means of achieving this would be to manually enter a predetermined code into a keypad, which would then attempt to match the entered code against the one stored in the access control panel.
 If valid, the control panel will send a signal to the door, granting access for a short period of time.

 It may also be achieved through a proximity reader.
 A proximity reader works through the conjunction of a proximity card, reader and access control panel.
-The reader emits a small electromagnetic field known as an excite field.
+The reader emits a small electromagnetic field known as an excite field to detect nearby cards and transmit data through the reader and to the access control panel.

 When a proximity card is brought within that field, it absorbs a small amount of energy from it effectively turning the card on.
 The card then transmits its number to the reader, which in turn searches the control panel’s database to see if the number matches and is therefore valid.